Works from the Exhibition: Soul of A Nation: Black Art in The Era of Black Power in 2018 and 2019 at the Brooklyn Museum, NY

 Faith Ringgold, 1977, oil paint on canvas, and detail.
 Alice Neel, 1900-1984.
 Private collection on loan to Brooklyn Museum in 2018/19

 Texas Louise, 1971, acrylic paint on canvas, and details.
-Frank Bowling, American born 1936.
+Frank Bowling, British born Guyana 1934.
 Private collection on loan to Brooklyn Museum in 2018/19

 The artist was born in Bartica, Guyana before moving to England and then New York.
 He argued for the widest aesthetic including both representation and abstraction.
 He himself drew from Colour Field ideas: he poured waves of acrylic paint over stencils of continents before removing them to apply more paint.

 Bartica Born, 1968, acrylic paint on canvas, and detail.
-Frank Bowling, American born 1936.
+Frank Bowling, British born Guyana 1934.
 Private collection on loan to Brooklyn Museum in 2018/19

 View of Self, 1978, stain on red cedar and mahogany.
 Martin Puryear, American born 1941.
 Joslyn Art Museum, Omaha on loan to Brooklyn Museum in 2018/19.